tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Greater Sembara/Tyrwingha/Oracle of the Riven.md

 # The Oracle of the Riven

-The royal electors of [[Gazetteer/The Green Sea/Western Green Sea/Greater Sembara/Tyrwingha/Tyrwingha]].
+The royal electors of [[Tyrwingha]].
 There are six of these royal electors:

 * The Oracle of the Red
 * The Oracle of the Black